input-output-hk/marlowe-cardano/doc/marlowe/tutorials/escrow-ex.rst

 in a later tutorial.
 In this particular case, refund will happen at slot number ``40``.

-Looking at the inner constructs, if Alice’s choice has been made, then we wait for one from Bob.
+Looking at the inner constructs, if Alice's choice has been made, then we wait for one from Bob.
 If that is not forthcoming by slot ``60``, then Carol is called upon to arbitrate.
 [2]_